Why I love Linux and why I can't switch to it

 Why Linux is amazing

 I love Linux.
 A free, open source operating system, where you are truly in control.
 Infinite customizability, no bloat, no spyware, no ads, no trackers, just peace and freedom.
-A wonderful community of dedicated individuals boycotting against the monopoly of Microsoft and Apple.

 A lot of common things that you can do in Linux, can be done through the command line.
 There is this preconcieved notion about Linux that it has a steep learning curve, or is too centered around the command line, but using the terminal is great!
 It is simply a quick way of doing simple tasks using a text based interface, and I think that more people should be familiar with it!
 Installing software, using CLI (command line interface) programs, and performing system tasks is all really simple to do with the terminal!
 However, if you don't want to use the terminal, there is usually a graphical based way to do most things as well.